artemiuss/Data_Streaming_HW/README.md

 # Data Streaming Homework - Investigation of the Apache Kafka throughput

 Goals:
 - Learn about implementation of dummy distributed application that uses kafka for communication between components
 - Investigate throughput of a kafka-based solution considering different number of producers, consumers, partitions and replicas

 Implementation:
-- Single Zookeeper instance and three Kafka brokers
+- Kafka environment
-- Produced service
+- Producer service
 - Consumer service
 - Reporting service